JetBrains/guide/site/django/tutorials/django-docker/docker-through-pycharm/index.md

   - docker
   - django
 author: mm
-subtitle: ""
+subtitle: Build and run a Docker container from your IDE.
 thumbnail: thumbnail.png
 ---

 Let’s start running the Docker application through PyCharm.

-Open the Dockerfile and Click on the Play icon → `New Run Configuration`
+Open the `Dockerfile` and click on the *Run* icon → `New Run Configuration`

 ![step1](./images/9.png)